 I do not give advice on how to repair it yourself.
 I am a repairer, not a telephone helpline.

-I won’t “service” products because it is wrong to charge people for something which doesn’t need doing.
+I don’t “service” products because electronic pianos, keyboards etc. do NOT need servicing .
+It’s wrong to charge people for something which doesn’t need doing.

 I don’t do modifications.